Why Now Is the Perfect Time to Visit the Russian Far East

 The Nivkh are another ethnic group initially from the northern half of Sakhalin Island and the Amur River estuary in Kamchatka Krai.
 A semi-nomadic people, they are known for their bear worship tradition.
 In Nivkh culture, the mammals play a pivotal role in their shaman traditions.
 The Bear Festival, a sacred ritual usually held in winter, features several elaborate rituals intended to honor the bear.

 For the Koryak people from Kamchatka Krai, the reindeer play a vital role in their culture.
 Raised in herds, the animal is their primary source of food.
 The group uses every part of its body for clothes, tools and weapons.
 Like their Alaskan and Canadian native neighbors, another animal is an integral part of their religious beliefs: the raven, which is considered to be the helper of a Supreme Being.

-4. History Has Created an Intriguing Blend of Russian, Japanese and Chinese Influence
+4. An Intriguing Blend of Russian, Japanese and Chinese Influence

 The history of the Kamchatka Peninsula and the surrounding area is a tale of shifting influences and changing borders.
 Chinese culture prevailed in these parts for centuries, until Imperial Russia began to push eastwards in the 17th century.
 Then, ethnic Russian settlers started moving to the area, establishing cities such as Petropavlovsk-Kamchatsky.

 Relations between Russia and Japan shaped the region’s character in the 20th century.
 Several wars saw parts of the area change hands, and the shifting borders particularly impacted Sakhalin Island and the Kuril Islands.
 This shared heritage is reflected in the region’s history, culture and architecture.